 Your CLW will ask if you are interested in taking part in the research.
-If you are, you will be asked to complete two questionnaires by the CLW: the first at your initial meeting (baseline questionnaire) and the second one 12 weeks after your first meeting with the CLW (followon questionnaire).
+If you are, you will be asked to complete two questionnaires: a baseline questionnaire and then second one 12 weeks after completing the first (follow-on questionnaire).
 At the end of the questionnaire, you will be asked whether you would like to also be interviewed by a member of the research team about your experiences.
 If you would like to, the CLW will let you know how to get in touch with the research team in order to arrange an interview.
 A researcher will then contact you to give you information about the interview process and answer any questions.
 If you wish to go ahead, the researcher will arrange a convenient time to talk to you about your experiences by phone or video call.
-The interview will take place at least 12 weeks after your first meeting with the CLW.
-During the interview the researcher will ask you what you thought of the programme and working with the CLW.
+The interview will take place after you have completed both questionnaires.
+During the interview the researcher will ask you what you thought of the programme and why you did not wish to follow through with an appointment with a CLW.
 The interview will last between 30 and 60 minutes.
 You can stop the interview at any time.
 You can refuse to answer any questions we ask.
 You can have someone else with you when you talk to the researcher if you wish.
 With your permission, the interview will be audio-recorded to keep an accurate record of what has been said.
 If we're using a video call, we will not record video only sound using a separate recording device.
 You can switch off your camera any time.